 The standard program length for the MPA is two years.
 However, the MPA can be completed in a period as short as 16 months (via an accelerated program) and as long as five years (the maximum time allowed for Masters students).

 Please note that students entering the program are required to participate in the Get Connected! academic orientation offered in the fall.

-The Johnson-Shoyama Graduate School of Public Policy (JSGS) made changes to the MPA program, which took effect for students who began in the fall 2015 semester.
-We have expanded the program to 13 courses, including the introduction of more required courses and fewer electives.
+The Johnson Shoyama Graduate School of Public Policy made changes to the MPA program, which took effect for students who began in the winter 2020 semester.
 Those MPA students who started the program prior to then will be required to meet the program as it was constructed when they were admitted.

 MPA students are required to complete 36 credit units, consisting of eleven core courses (30 credit units) and two elective courses (6 credit units).

 The following listing of courses applies to all MPA students enrolled in the program starting in January 2020.